ashwinhar/mta-open-data-challenge/src/accessibility_dbt/models/staging/manual_entry/_manual_entry_docs.md

 {% docs planned_ada_station_name %}

 The exact station name referenced in pg.
 187 (pdf pg.
-95) of the [2025-2029 Capital Plan] (https://future.mta.info/capitalplan/).
+95) of the [2025-2029 Capital Plan] (https://future.mta.info/capitalplan/) planned for ADA access.
 May be repeated across records in case the station name references multiple `station_id` values.

 {% enddocs %}